drobnikj/how-to-share-code-between-apify-actors/README.md

 # Example: How to share code between actors

+This is example how you can easily share code between actor using local built npm package.
+All magic is saved in `rebuild_shared.sh` script.

+If you want to use it in your project you nee to copy `rebuild_shared.sh` and `shared` into root of your project.

 ## How to use

 - You can place all your share code to `shared` folder.